A Mean Field Game Approach to Equilibrium Pricing with Market Clearing Condition: Asymptotic Market Clearing

 Theorem~\ref{th-clearing} justifies our intuitive understanding and a special type of FBSDEs $(\ref{fbsde-single-p})$ derived in Section~\ref{sec-intuitive} as a reasonable model to approximate the market clearing price.
-When there exists higher integrability, Glivenko-Cantelli convergence theorem in the Wasserstein distance even provides a specific order $\ep_N$ of convergence in terms of the number of agents $N$ $(\ref{Glivenko-Cantelli})$.
-See Theorem 5.8 and Remark 5.9 in \cite{Carmona-Delarue-1} for more details.
+When there exists higher integrability, Glivenko-Cantelli convergence theorem in the Wasserstein distance even provides a specific order $\ep_N$ of convergence in terms of the number of agents $N$ (Eq. $(\ref{Glivenko-Cantelli})$).
+See the discussions in \cite[Theorem 5.8, Remark 5.9]{Carmona-Delarue-1} for more details.

+\begin{remark} In \cite{Fujii-Takahashi-conv}, we have shown that it is indeed possible to construct the price process $(\vp_t^{(N)})_{t\in[0,T]}$ satisfying the market clearing condition $(\ref{orig-clearing})$ even when $N$ is finite, once we impose appropriate monotone conditions and also relax the information structure so that every agent $i$ has the perfect knowledge including idiosyncratic shocks to the other agents, $j\in\{1,\cdots, N\}, j\neq i$.
+We also need to assume that every agents behave as a price taker.
+Interestingly, we showed that $(\vp_t^{(N)})_{t\in[0,T]}$ strongly converges to the process $\bigl(-\mbb{E}[Y_t|\ol{\calf}_t^0]\bigr)_{t\in[0,T]}$ studied in the current paper in the large-$N$ limit.
+Moreover, the idiosyncratic information to the other agents becomes irrelevant in the same limit, since the market price becomes adapted to $\ol{\mbb{F}}^0$ representing the common information.
+This observation further supports our claim that $\bigl(-\mbb{E}[Y_t|\ol{\calf}_t^0]\bigr)_{t\in[0,T]}$ gives a reasonable approximation of the market price when the number of agents $N$ is large enough.
+These contents are closely related to the backward propagation of chaos.
+See, in particular, \cite[Remark 4.3]{Fujii-Takahashi-conv} and references therein. \end{remark}

-\begin{remark} Consider the situation treated in Theorem~\ref{th-general-T-s}, for example, a market model of a Futures contract.
+\begin{remark} Consider the situation treated in Proposition~\ref{prop-general-T-s}, for example, a market model of a Futures contract.
 If the contract pays unit amount of the underlying asset per contract whose value is exogenously given by $c_T^0$, our mean-field limit model $(\ref{fbsde-single-p})$ gives $Y_T=-c_T^0$.
 This means that the modeled Futures price satisfies $\vp_T=-\mbb{E}[Y_T|\ol{\calf}_T^0]=c_T^0$, which guarantees the convergence of the modeled price to the value of the underlying asset at the maturity $T$.
 This is a crucially important feature that any market model of this type of securities must satisfy. \end{remark}